-The members of the NLCB continue to work with the Department of Health regarding regulations that require updating in relation to changes to the Chiropractic Act in 2009.
+The members of the NLCB continue to work with the Department of Health and Community services regarding regulations that require updating in relation to changes to the Chiropractors Act in 2009.
 Members of the board are also engaged in the process of updating bylaws to coincide with the expected regulatory updates.